fluencelabs/js-client/README.md

 [![npm](https://img.shields.io/npm/v/@fluencelabs/js-client.api?label=@fluencelabs/js-client.api)](https://www.npmjs.com/package/@fluencelabs/js-client.api)
 [![npm](https://img.shields.io/npm/v/@fluencelabs/js-client.web.standalone?label=@fluencelabs/js-client.web.standalone)](https://www.npmjs.com/package/@fluencelabs/js-client.web.standalone)

 This is the Javascript client for the [Fluence](https://fluence.network) network.
-The main role of the JS client is to connect to Fluence Network and allow you to integrate Aqua code into your application.
+The main role of the JS client is to connect to the Fluence Network and allow you to integrate Aqua code into your application.

+## Installation

 Adding the Fluence JS client for your web application is very easy.

-## Get Started for browser-based apps
+### Browser-based Apps

 1. Add a script tag with the JS Client bundle to your `index.html`.
 The easiest way to do this is using a CDN (like [JSDELIVR](https://www.jsdelivr.com/) or [UNPKG](https://unpkg.com/)).
 The script is large, thus we highly recommend to use the `async` attribute.